EricMFink/CivPro/_casebook/chap3.md

 <p class="case-h1">DOUGLAS HARPOOL, District Judge.</p>

-Before the Court is defendants the United States of America, the Bureau of Alcohol, Tobacco, Firearms, and Explosives, Merrick Garland — in his official capacity as Attorney General of the United States, and Bernard G. Hansen — in his official capacity as Special Agent in Charge of the Bureau of Alcohol, Tobacco, Firearms, and Explosives, Kansas City Field Division's Motion to Dismiss.
-(Doc.
-9).
+Before the Court is defendants' Motion to Dismiss.
 Defendants move to dismiss _pro se_ plaintiff Blount's Complaint for lack of subject matter jurisdiction and for failure to state a claim.

 <p class="case-h1">Background</p>